Effective January 25, 2023

 woman holding light bulb over laptop computer

-Starting January 25, 2023, the National Institutes of Health (NIH) will require all researchers seeking grant funds that result in the generation of scientific data to:
+As of January 25, 2023, the National Institutes of Health (NIH) requires all researchers seeking grant funds that result in the generation of scientific data to:

 • Submit a two-page data management and sharing plan as part of the funding application.
 The plan must outline how their scientific data and accompanying documentation will be managed and shared.